wallarm/product-documentation/docs/latest/installation/nginx-native-node-internals.md

 # Internals of NGINX and Native Self-Hosted Wallarm Nodes

 The Wallarm Node is the core component of the Wallarm platform, responsible for filtering and analyzing traffic.
 You can deploy it in your environment (self-hosted) or on Wallarm's Security Edge.
-When deploying a **self-hosted node**, you have two options: the **NGINX node** or the **native node**.
+When deploying a **self-hosted node**, you have two options: the **NGINX Node** or the **Native Node**.

 These two nodes differ architecturally and are designed for specific deployment use cases.

-## NGINX node
+## NGINX Node

-The NGINX node integrates seamlessly with NGINX, making it perfect for infrastructures that already rely on NGINX for traffic management.
+The NGINX Node integrates seamlessly with NGINX, making it perfect for infrastructures that already rely on NGINX for traffic management.
 It leverages NGINX's capabilities while adding Wallarm's security and traffic filtering features.

-The following artifacts are available for deploying the NGINX node:
+The following artifacts are available for deploying the NGINX Node:

 * [All-in-one installer](nginx/all-in-one.md)
 * [Docker image](../admin-en/installation-docker-en.md)